 Discretionary Effort

 This approach gets immediate results, but just enough behavior to stop the threats and the potential for other negative consequences in the near future.
-It suppresses discretionary effort because there’s nothing in it for people to do more than the minimum required.
+It suppresses discretionary effort because there is nothing in it anyone to do more than the minimum required.

 How to Maximize Discretionary Effort

 By eliminating negative consequences (e.g., time, effort) for critical business behaviors and then building in frequent positive consequences for those same behaviors, organizations can tap into the discretionary efforts of their workforce.
-Not only is this good for business, it’s good for the organizational culture and the workforce.
+Not only is this good for business, but it is also good for the organizational culture and the workforce.